mmatschiner/tutorials/ml_phylogeny_inference/README.md

 <!-- XXX remove this paragraph later XXX--->
 * **AliView:** To visualize sequence alignments, the software [AliView](http://www.ormbunkar.se/aliview/) ([Larsson 2014](https://academic.oup.com/bioinformatics/article/30/22/3276/2391211)) is recommended.
 The installation of AliView is described at [http://www.ormbunkar.se/aliview/](http://www.ormbunkar.se/aliview/) and should be possible on all operating systems.

-* **IQ-TREE:** Source code for Mac OS X and Linux, as well as precompiled executables for Windows, can be found on [IQ-TREE's download page](http://www.iqtree.org/#download).
+* **IQ-TREE:** Source code for Mac OS X and Linux, as well as precompiled executables for Windows, can be found on [http://www.iqtree.org/#download](http://www.iqtree.org/#download).
 To install IQ-TREE on any of these systems, download the version for your operating system, and decompress this file on your machine if necessary.
 In the decompressed directory, you'll find a subdirectory named `bin` and inside of this subdirectory should be a file named `iqtree` or `iqtree.exe`.
 To easily access this executable from the command line, place it somewhere on your computer where your system can find it (i.e. in a directory that is included in your [PATH](https://en.wikipedia.org/wiki/PATH_(variable))).
 One way to guarantee this on Mac OS X or Linux is to place the executable in `/usr/local/bin`, for example using this command:

 		mv iqtree /usr/local/bin